IntegrationDemonstrator/IntegrationDemonstrator/index.md

 The project aims at developing a methodology to model and optimize energy systems by 2050, taking all energy networks and demand sectors into account.
 The methodology focuses primarily on the interaction between gas and electricity because of the increasingly important role of gas – methane, hydrogen – to ensure security of supply in Belgium.
 Conversion technologies like power-to-gas and gas-to-power enable energy system integration – a dynamic interaction between electricity and gas systems that enables the optimisation of the whole energy system across energy carriers through markets.

-This methodology is used to calculate an optimal energy system with the minimal total cost – annualized investments, fixed and variable operations and maintenance costs (except appliances for end-use of energy) – under constraints, e.g. reduced or net-zero CO<sub>2</sub> emissions.
-To achieve that goal, green or low-carbon energy is produced in Belgium or imported: green electricity from wind, sun and hydro; green methane from biomethane or synthetic methane; green hydrogen from electrolysis of green electricity.
+This methodology is used to calculate an optimal energy system with the minimal total cost – annualized investments, fixed and variable operations and maintenance costs (except appliances for end-use of energy) – under constraints, e.g. reduced or net-zero CO<sub>2</sub> emissions and limited renewable potential.
+To achieve that goal, green or low-carbon energy is produced in Belgium or imported: green electricity from wind, sun and hydro; green methane from biomethane or carbon-neutral synthetic methane; green hydrogen from electrolysis of green electricity.
 Each technology can be deployed up to a maximum capacity, reflecting e.g. spatial constraints.
 In order to achieve net-zero CO<sub>2</sub> emissions, renewable and low-carbon gas and electricity is complemented with carbon capture and storage.

 This methodology has been applied on Belgium’s energy system in 2050, where electricity and molecules (methane, hydrogen) are expected to be the main energy carriers.